PMEC-OSU/FOSTWIN/docs/index.md

 ### Getting familiar <!-- omit in toc -->

 To aid both the WEC development community and new users interested in learning about real-time control of digital twins, we've created this [open source repository](https://github.com/PMEC-OSU/FOSTWIN).
-The repo contains all code and instructions needed to run a FOSWEC digital twin simulation and a provided simple controller locally.
+The repo contains all the code and instructions needed to run a FOSWEC digital twin simulation and a simple controller locally.
 You can then develop your enhanced custom controller locally.
-Via a web interface, you can upload your custom controller and have it execute in real-time on our remote Speedgoat set up.
+Via a web interface, you can upload your custom controller and execute your controller in real-time on our remote Speedgoat.
 This gives you the opportunity to test the real-time behavior of your code, without requiring your own real-time hardware.

 To set the open-source code into context, we plan to host a variety of public workshops to provide information about real-time dynamics modeling, developing controllers for real-time applications, and point out the challenges and benefits of using real-time controllers with digital twins.